 I yearn for those four days for two whole years!
 And so does everyone else.
 Last year we made a culinary family tree cookbook, complete with all of our favourite family recipes, photos and stories from the last 40 years.
 I had so much fun making it, and it is such a treasure to have.
 I was reminded of how much I love our family Christmas as we prepared for a smaller, more low-key Christmas this year.
 This year is the off year, where we all head off to our in-laws.
 Without seeming disrespectful to our other families (who are all wonderful by the way) we were all phoning each other mournfully today longing for the New Year to tick over so that we can start planning another Fisher Family Feast!

-As mum and I were baking Christmas food last night, we were fondly reminiscing on all of our special memories AND bemoaning the loss of Kimmy’s rum balls!!!
+As mum and I were baking Christmas food last night, we were fondly reminiscing on all of our special memories and bemoaning the loss of Kimmy’s rum balls!
 Everyone is responsible for bringing their signature treats to share every year.
 My mum makes her shortbread, apricot rolls and brandy sauce.
 My aunt makes her famous fruit cake; and my other aunt makes her cookies and chocolates.
 But it is my cousin Kim’s rum balls that seduces many a family member into a condensed milk induced coma!
-We have had many midnight meetings at the fridge door scoffing in the trough of heaven.
+We have had many midnight meetings at the fridge door scoffing them!